Food desert: Transportation and geography

 It is critical to look at car ownership in relation to the distance and number of stores in the area.
 A 2009 study stated that the distance from shops influences the quality of food eaten.
 A vehicle or access to public transportation is often needed to go to a grocery store.
 When neither a car nor public transportation is available, diets are rarely healthy because fast food and convenience stores are easier to access and do not cost as much money or time.
+One study found that within neighborhoods of the North Hartford Promise Zone, residents who took the bus as their primary mode of transportation had the highest rates of unhealthy food purchasing.
 Those who walk to food shops typically have poorer diets, which has been attributed to having to carry shopping bags home.

 The primary criterion for a food desert is its proximity to a healthy food market.
 When such a market is in reach for its residents, a food desert ceases to exist, but that does not mean that residents will now choose to eat healthily.
 A longitudinal study of food deserts in JAMA Internal Medicine shows that supermarket availability is generally unrelated to fruit and vegetable recommendations and overall diet quality.

 In a 2018 article in Guernica, Karen Washington states that factors beyond physical access suggest the community should reexamine the word food desert itself.
 She believes "food apartheid" more accurately captures the circumstances surrounding access to affordable nutritious foods: "When we say food apartheid the real conversation can begin."